HBenpitsu/miraibo/doc/project-design.md

 The responsibilities of `View` are:

-- define apearance of the UI
+- define appearance of the UI
 - define animation of the UI
 - show data provided by `Controller`s